Game-theoretic approach to H\"{o}lder regularity for PDEs involving eigenvalues of the Hessian: Introduction

-For a given boundary data, the solution of the DPP \eqref{dpp2} is also the value function of a two-player zero-sum stochastic game, the rules of which can be read from the DPP.
+The DPPs of type (\ref{dpp2}) model competition of two players, and one can relate these games to different applications.
+For example, in the context of related tug-of-war games, they have been suggested in connection to the option pricing problem with market manipulation \cite{nystromp17}.
+To be more precise, for a given boundary data, the solution of the DPP \eqref{dpp2} is also the value function of a two-player zero-sum stochastic game, the rules of which can be read from the DPP.
 We will describe the game in more detail in the next section, but informally, a token is placed at $x\in \Omega$, $\alpha_j$ is the probability that the number $j$ is chosen.
-Then the player aiming to minimize the value chooses a $j$-dimensional subspace of $\R^n$, and finally, the player aiming to maximize the value chooses a vector from that subspace.
+Then the player aiming to minimize the value chooses a $j$-dimensional subspace of $\R^n$, and finally, the player aiming to maximize the value chooses a unit vector from that subspace.
 Then the token is moved an $\eps$-step either to the direction or the opposite direction of the vector, with equal probabilities.
 The game continues until the token is moved outside of $\Omega$, and the player choosing subspaces pays the amount given by the boundary payoff function to the other player.

+To the best of our knowledge, there are no prior works studying local regularity of DPPs or games related to fully nonlinear PDEs involving eigenvalues of the Hessian.

 The game that we just described is connected to the PDE \eqref{eq:mainN}.
 This connection has been studied in detail by Blanc and Rossi \cite{blancr19} for the PDE $\lambda_j(D^2 u)=0$, where $j\in \{1,...,n\}$.
 See also \cite{brustadlm20} for a game associated to the Dominative $ p $-Laplacian and \cite{hoeg2020control,blanc2020evolution} for games associated to parabolic versions of these equations.